All Episodes

 Something.

-Having more fun than a human being should be allowed to have Rush Limbaugh here behind the golden EIB microphone, the Lindboy Institute for Advanced Conservative Studies.
+Having more fun than a human being should be allowed to have Rush Lindbaugh here behind the golden EIB microphone, the Lindbaugh Institute for Advanced Conservative Studies.

-Uh, new polling out of Nevada is unnerving Democrats who fear that Sharon Angles campaign is surging.
+New polling out of Nevada is unnerving Democrats who fear that Sharon Angle's campaign is surging.

-Uh John Racy in West Virginia, well above the margin of error against the Democrats supposed shoe-in, the governor, Mr. Manchin up there.
+John Racy in West Virginia, well above the margin of error against the Democrats' supposed shoe-in, the governor, Mr. Manchin, up there.

-He sees without Delaware even being factored, 10 seats being picked up in the Senate, at least they're leading uh that way.
+He sees, without Delaware even being factored, 10 seats being picked up in the Senate.

-He thinks a hundred seats uh in the House of Representatives.
+He thinks 100 seats in the House of Representatives.

 About this Sharon Angle business.

-We know what the uh what the media industrial complex thinks of the Tea Party.
+We know what the media industrial complex thinks of the Tea Party.

 They're out there still today calling them teabaggers.

-And speaking of that, speaking of that, this is from Rasmussen Tea Party participation up as electioneers.
+And speaking of that, speaking of that, this is from Ras Muson, Tea Party participation up as election nears.

-Latest Rance Music Reports National Telephone Survey finds that 17% describe themselves as members of the Tea Party.
+Latest Ras Musson reports, National Telephone Survey finds that 17% describe themselves as members of the Tea Party.

 That's up four points from late August.

-Despite the incessant criticism, the character distraction and the impugning of these people, their ranks are increasing.
+Despite the constant hammering, despite the incessant criticism, the character distraction and the impugning of these people, their ranks are increasing.

 And in Nevada, the Democrats fear an angle surge.

-Before the Tea Party candidate got involved out there, uh the Dingy Harry was, I mean, everybody was talking a guaranteed loser, right?
+You know, what was the, before the Tea Party candidate got involved out there, Dingy Harry was, I mean, everybody was talking a guaranteed loser, right?

 It wasn't even close.

-They were six months ago, three months ago, writing off Harry Reed.
+They were six months ago, three months ago, writing off Harry Reid.

-And all of a sudden, you have the primary election, and Tea Party Republican wins, and miraculously, the race is tied in the polls.
+And all of a sudden, he had their primary election, and Tea Party Republican wins, and miraculously, the race is tied in the polls.

 Sorry, I never bought that.